survivejs/react-book/manuscript/linting_in_webpack.md

 * [Understanding the Real Advantages of Using ESLint](http://rangle.io/blog/understanding-the-real-advantages-of-using-eslint/) - Evan Schultz's post digs into details.
 * [eslint-plugin-smells](https://github.com/elijahmanor/eslint-plugin-smells) - This plugin by Elijah Manor allows you to lint against various JavaScript smells.
 Recommended.

+If you just want some starting point quickly, you can pick one of [eslint-config- packages](https://www.npmjs.com/search?q=eslint-config) or go with [standard](https://www.npmjs.com/package/standard) style.
+By the looks of it `standard` has [some issues with JSX](https://github.com/feross/standard/issues/138) so be careful with that.

 ## Checking JavaScript Style with JSCS

 Especially in a team environment it can be annoying if one guy uses tabs and other spaces.
 There can also be discrepancies between space usage.
 Some like to use two, some like four for indentation.
 In short it can get pretty messy without any discipline.
 Fortunately there is a tool known as JSCS.
 It will allow you to define a style guide for your project.